cbaggers/cepl/README.md

 This mainly covers features & news rather than individual bugfixes.
 When we are out of beta these will be covered more often

 ### 2019-01-20
-- Return from work crunch to add anisotrophy support to samplers :)
+- Return from work crunch to add anisotropy support to samplers :)

 ### 2018-09-29
 - Added support for MultiDrawIndirect using `multi-draw-g`